Last Updated: Jan 29, 2023

 Request Restriction of or Object to our processing of your personal information; and

 Withdraw your Consent to our processing of your personal information.

-If you would like to exercise any of these rights, please contact us as set forth in “Contact Us” below.
+If you would like to exercise any of these rights and/or make a Data Subject Access Request (DSAR), please contact us as set forth in “Contact Us” below.
 We will process such requests in accordance with applicable laws.

 6. SECURITY OF YOUR INFORMATION

 By using our Services or providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of our Services.
 If we learn of a security system’s breach, we may attempt to notify you electronically by posting a notice on our Services, by mail or by sending an email to you.

 All information processed by us may be transferred, processed, and stored anywhere in the world, including, but not limited to, the United States or other countries, which may have data protection laws that are different from the laws where you live.
 We endeavor to safeguard your information consistent with the requirements of applicable laws.

 This Supplemental California Privacy Notice only applies to our processing of personal information that is subject to the California Consumer Privacy Act of 2018 (“CCPA”).
 The CCPA provides California residents with the right to know what categories of personal information Landing has collected about them and whether Landing disclosed that personal information for a business purpose (e.g., to a service provider) in the preceding 12 months.
 California residents can find this information below: